cgpeltier/janesR/README.md

 # janesR

-janesR is a wrapper for the Janes API.
-Documentation for the API can be found at the [Janes Developer site](https://developer.janes.com/).
+janesR is a wrapper for the Janes API that allows Janes users to easily pull data from the API into tibbles in R. Documentation for the API can be found at the [Janes Developer site](https://developer.janes.com/).

+The package currently supports the following API endpoints:

+* Airports
+* Bases
+* Defence Programs
+* Equipment
+* Inventory
+* Orbats
+* News

+Functions for the other API endpoints will be added shortly.
+Additional options for more customized API calls will also be added to existing janesR functions.